jon-hall/node-intro/0-hello/README.md

 This example is the canonical node "hello world" exercise, and forms an introduction to some of the basic concepts for working with node.

 #### Install node
-The first thing to do is install node 4.x if you don't yet have it - get it [here](https://nodejs.org).
+The first thing to do is install node 4.x, if you don't yet have it, you can get it from [here](https://nodejs.org).

 #### Make an entry point
 The next thing is to make our entry point - `index.js` - this is the file we will run using node, and will be where all of the code goes in this simple example.